lnbits/lnbits/lnbits/extensions/boltcards/README.md

 ## Rewriting / Erasing the card - Boltcard NFC Card Creator

-It is possible not only to reset the keys but also to disable the SUN function and completely erasing the card so it can be used again as a static tag or set up as a new Bolt Card.
+It is possible not only to reset the keys but also to disable the SUN function and completely erase the card so it can be used again as a static tag or set up as a new Bolt Card.

 IMPORTANT:
 * It is immanent that you have access to your old keys so do not erase this card in LNbits before you copied those strings!